Executive Summary:

 There are over 20,000 species of bees worldwide; while the species of bee doesn’t change the type of honey they make, the region in which they nest does.

-At Manukora, our Western honeybees favor the sweet nectar of the unique Manuka tree, located in the Golden Triangle of the New Zealand forest.
+At Manukora, our Western honeybees favor the sweet nectar of the unique Mānuka tree, located in the Golden Triangle of the New Zealand forest.

-The resulting Manuka honey is unique in taste, texture, and concentration of beneficial nutrients.
-While our bees are to thank for its production, they aren’t the reason it’s packed full of beneficial nutrients.
+The resulting Mānuka honey is unique in taste, texture, and concentration of beneficial nutrients.
+While our bees are to thank for its production, they aren’t the reason it’s packed full of beneficial compounds.

-Manuka honey’s advantageous assets are mostly thanks to its high levels of MGO (Methylglyoxal), an organic nutrient from the Manuka nectar with antibacterial properties, as well as Leptosperin, DHA, and prebiotics.
+Mānuka honey’s advantageous assets are mostly thanks to its high levels of MGO (Methylglyoxal), an organic compound from the Mānuka nectar, as well as Leptosperin, DHA, and prebiotics.

 As stated, most honeybees won’t bother (or sting) you unless they feel threatened.
 From our beekeepers’ experiences, we can attest to that.
 Our beekeepers are careful not to overstimulate the bees, making for a healthy, happy relationship.